-There was variation in the measured survival and growth parameters across sites and seasons (Figure 3).
+We observed variation in the measured survival and growth parameters across sites and seasons (Figure 3).
 Tethering snails from hatchling to adults sizes indicated that survival was strongly size-dependent in the dry season with snails (<10 mm SL) heavily depredated (Appendix S2:Figure S1, Appendix S2:Table S1).
-Examination of the artefacts of snails less (<10 mm SL) from tethering suggested that the predators were primarily native invertebrates (Belostoma lutarium, Procambarus fallax) and salamanders (Appendix S2) and predator surveys indicated that they were compositionally variable across seasons and sites.
+Examination of the artefacts of deceased snails (<10 mm SL) suggested that the predators were primarily native invertebrates (Belostoma lutarium, Procambarus fallax) and salamanders (Appendix S2) and predator surveys indicated that abundances were also compositionally variable across seasons and sites (Appendix 2).

-We present data from the two sites (LILA and WCA3A site 2) which had growth rates measured from both seasons, but parameters from WCA3A site 3 and survival measured from the predator exclusion cages were plotted in Appendix S1:Figure S3.
-Across both sites the juvenile growth was faster in the warmer wet season than the dry season (Figure 3, Appendix S3:Figure S2).
-The dry season had lower survival and slower growth with combinations falling below the isocline (Figure 3).
-In contrast, the wet season had higher survival rates and faster growth; with average combinations falling on the isocline (LILA; at replacement) or even positive population growth (WCA3A site 2; Figure 3).
+Across both field sites the juvenile growth was faster in the warmer wet season than the dry season (Figure 3, Appendix S3:Figure S2).
+The dry season had lower survival and slower growth with combinations falling below and to the left of the isocline (Figure 3).
+In contrast, the wet season had higher survival rates and faster growth; with average combinations falling on the isocline (LILA wetlands) or even above and to the right (WCA3A site 2; Figure 3).
 Snails in WCA3A site 2 had faster growth than those in LILA (Figure 3).
-The combined effects, weighted by seasonal differences in egg laying, resulted in annual mortality and growth parameters that predicted declining population for LILA, and confidence intervals that slightly overlapped the zero-growth isocline created with good hydrologic egg-laying conditions for WCA3A site 2 (Figure 3).
+The combined effects, weighted by seasonal egg production distributions, resulted in annual mortality and growth parameters that predicted a declining population for LILA, and confidence intervals that slightly overlapped the zero-growth isocline in WCA3 site 2 (Figure 3).
+The overlap of the confidence region with the isocline (indicating potential replacement) can only be observed when the isocline reflects good (hydrologic) conditions for egg-laying in WCA3A site 2 (Figure 3).
+While we presented only field parameters from the two sites which had growth rates measured from both seasons, the parameters from WCA3A site 3, and survival measured from the predator exclusion cages were plotted in Appendix S1:Figure S3.

 Discussion

 Using a size-indexed age-structured population model we produced zero-population growth isoclines illustrating the combinatorial effects of growth and survival on population growth.
-The result illustrated the expected effect; faster juvenile growth can offset higher mortality.
-Our work was specific to a freshwater gastropod with size-dependent survival, but the approach is conceivably applicable to any size-structured predator-prey interaction.
-The approach might be most useful for short lived species with type III survivorship and while field combinations of similar rates have been examined for other invertebrate populations (e.g., Chockley et al. 2008), they were not compared against population model predictions.
+The result illustrated the expected effect that faster juvenile growth can offset higher mortality.
+Our work was specific to an annual freshwater gastropod with size-dependent survival, but the approach is conceivably applicable to any size-structured predator-prey interaction.
+The approach might be most useful for short lived species with type III survivorship.
+Field combinations of similar rates have been examined for other invertebrates (e.g., Chockley et al. 2008), but they were not compared against model-based population dynamic predictions.
 Empirical measurements allowed us to compare existing rates to the isocline and conclude that the populations we studied in the Everglades were static or declining.
-Seasonal parameters further indicated that both survival and growth were poorer in the dry season (Feb-April) which overlapped with most of the reproductive period of FAS.
-The results produced novel hypotheses about environmental variation and predator control that might limit the FAS populations in the Everglades.
+Seasonal parameters further indicated that both survival and growth were poorer in the dry season (spring: Feb-April) which overlapped with most of the reproductive period of FAS.
+The results produce novel hypotheses about environmental variation and predator control that might limit the FAS populations in the Everglades.

 Growth-Survival Isocline